Launch of "English as a Medium of Instruction" (EMI) courses

-Last Tuesday, a group of teachers from the University of Montpellier, keen to improve their ability to teach and engage students in English, regardless of their discipline, took part in a short EMI training course.
+Last Tuesday, a group of professors from the University of Montpellier, eager to improve their ability to teach and engage students in English, regardless of their field of study, participated in a short EMI training session.

 What is EMI? 🔎

-EMI (English as a Medium of Instruction) refers to the use of English to teach academic subjects in countries where English is not the main language.
-This innovative approach can open up our training courses to a wider international audience and promote new teaching practices.
+EMI (English as a Medium of Instruction) refers to the use of English to teach academic subjects in countries where English is not the primary language.
+This innovative approach can open our programs to a broader international audience and promote new teaching practices.

 During this introductory module, participants will: